-Step 1: Begin by installing the right software on the device you’ll use to read or listen to the book.
+Step 1: Begin by installing the right software on the device you’ll use to read or listen to your Follett or Mackin book.

 You can enjoy them on a computer by using an internet browser; but most people want to be able to go mobile with a downloadable app for your mobile device.
 Download both apps to your device: Destiny Discover and MackinVia.

 Step 2: Find a Follett or Mackin book by using an internet browser and the library’s catalog.

 I-pad users can use Safari to login.
-The catalog is in the menu of our school’s web site.
+The catalog is in the menu of our school’s web site – hbwoodawn.apsva.us.
 Apply your student ID (lunch #) and APS password if prompted.

 School name?
 We go by “H-B Woodlawn.”
 (Include the hyphen and spaces.)

-- After you’ve opened the catalog, make sure you are logged in to the catalog.
+- After you’ve opened the catalog, make sure you are logged in to the catalog (upper right corner.)

-- Conduct your search (for a title, author or topic.)
+- Conduct your search (for a title, author or keyword topic.)

-- On i-Pads, you might need to use the correct app next (to open your e-book.)
-See the table below.
+- On i-Pads or phones, you should use the correct app next (to open and enjoy and bookmark your e-content.)
+See step 4.
 But on laptops, just use your browser to navigate into the book.

-- Your checkouts appear in your electronic “book bag” or list of “checkouts” when you log in with the correct app.
+- Your checkouts appear in your electronic “book bag” or list of “checkouts” under “My Stuff” when you log in with the correct app.

-Step 4: Access your checked out books by using the correct app:
+Step 4: Access the e-books and audiobooks that you found through Destiny Discover by using the correct app:

 The MackinVIA app takes you into the Mackin Collection and permits you to download the Mackin book to go mobile (where you no longer have internet connection.)

-The Destiny Read app is used this year, instead.
-It is used only AFTER you have checked out a book by way of the library’s catalog.
-It is from Follett and empowers you to access your Follett checkouts that are in the cloud.
+The Destiny Discover app is used to enjoy e-books and audio-books from Follett and empowers you to access your Follett checkouts that are in the cloud.
 Use it to download your book to your mobile device (to enjoy it when you’ve gone offline.)